adiachenko/4lmanac/README.md

     php artisan app:google-calendar:bootstrap
     ```

-2. Open the printed URL, sign in with the shared Google account, and grant access.
+2. Open the printed URL, sign in with your Google account, and grant access.
 3. On success, the app stores token data in `storage/app/mcp/google-calendar-tokens.json`.

 Check token status at any time: